keeprich/course-sql-introduction/00_SQL/04_Intermediate SQL/00_Querying/index.md

 We have dove into querying a little in the third chapter to select, create and insert data with SQL, now let's take deeper look.

-#### An import thing to remember is we need to understand our data.
+#### An important thing to remember is we need to understand our data.

 * How is it structured?